stoltene2/blog/posts/2015-04-10-prefer-directives-to-ng-include/index.markdown

 Did you notice how long that took?

 It is only partly because there are 1000 elements.
-I've included some screenshots of the [Chrome timeline](https://developer.chrome.com/devtools/docs/timeline) tool below.
+I've included some screen shots of the [Chrome time-line](https://developer.chrome.com/devtools/docs/timeline) tool below.

 <br/>
 <div class="row">